-Fiona Yap is an Associate Professor at the Crawford School of Public Policy.
+Professor Fiona Yap is Deputy Director at the Crawford School of Public Policy.
 Her main research interests are in policy and political economy in East and Southeast Asia.

 You might also like

 The democracies of East Asia are ratcheting up their military capabilities – and public opinion is going along for the ride, Fiona Yap writes in this chapter from Nuclear Asia, the new publication from the ANU College of Asia & the Pacific.

 North Korea has aggressively accelerated its nuclear missile program and testing capabilities under Kim Jong-un, who assumed his position as leader in 2012.
 As CNN’s Joshua Berlinger reported on 20 October 2017, in the first 10 months of the year, the country launched 15 tests of short- and intermediate-range missiles, and one long-range intercontinental ballistic missile.
 In 2016, North Korea conducted some 15 missile-tests according to a CBS News report on 6 September 2017.

 Clearly, there are no signs of de-escalation in North Korea’s program, despite global condemnation and United Nations sanctions imposed after these tests.
 Instead, the country seems determined to pursue Kim Jong-un’s “byungjin” policy, i.e. the dual pursuit of economic development and nuclear weapons, pointed out in Charles Armstrong’s 2017 article, North Korea in 2016: Much more of the same, in the Asian Survey.
 Indeed, the number of launches and tests under Kim Jong-un’s reign so far has already exceeded the combined total under the previous two leaders, Kim Jong-il and Kim Il-sung.